msbelaid/LivingRoom/README.md

 ## `@SelectableAll`
 Use this annotation to generate `getAll()` method for your entities.
 The method `getAll()` retrieves all the items of an entity that are not archived.
-This returns a LiveData list.
+This returns a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) list.

 ## `@SelectableById`
 Use this annotation to generate `getById()` method for your entities.
 The method `getById()` takes a long parameter representing the id and returns an item.
-This returns also returned a LiveData object.
+This returns also a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) object.

 ## `@SelectableWhere`
 Use this annotation to generate your own `SELECT` query.